YinJC/uk-tex-faq/FAQ-activechars.md

----
-layout: page
-title: Defining characters as macros
+# Defining characters as macros
----

 Single characters can act as macros (defined commands), and both Plain TeX and LaTeX define the character